econoalchemist/Whirlpool/05_Post-Mix-Spending.md

 - Pay to Public Key Hash (P2PKH), addresses that look like `17SkEw2md5avVNyYgj6RiXuQKNwkXaxFyQ` also referred to as "legacy".
 - Pay to Script Hash (P2SH), addresses that look like `3EEJFjZURxShNr2AoJtbfcvCB749yzP7LP` also referred to as "nested segwit".
 - Pay to Witness Public Key Hash (P2WPKH), addresses that look like `bc1qqmmc3s46efrdq0jglhf8l8jg0xw37exgne6q3k` also referred to as "native segwit" or "Bech32".
 - Pay to Taproot (P2TR), addresses that look like `bc1p0004nx9sh2qkvd7nzrkffx4xe5wacl8ya9yv5gtqkasatqrtgpaqrrcdg7` also referred to as "Taproot".
+Samourai Wallet has support to spend to these addresses, Sparrow Wallet has support to spend to and receive from these addresses.
 - Testnet Pay to Witness Public Key Hash (P2WPKH), addresses that look like `tb1qqakszcjex7zvjg7slarps5mpdngwlwsc5ll8v7` these are only for testing and retain no value.

 Having support for all these address types does not mean that they all work with Whirlpool.
 Whirlpool only works with P2WPKH addresses on both Bitcoin Mainnet and Bitcoin Testnet.
 Therefore the four wallets described below all handle receiving P2WPKH addresses only and can spend to P2PKH, P2SH, P2WPKH, or P2TR addresses.